 Lights dim, the screen flickers to life, and for the next two hours, we are transported to another world.
 Whether it's the fantastical landscapes of Avatar, the gritty streets of The Godfather, or the heart-wrenching romance of Titanic, movies have an undeniable power to captivate and move us.
-But when we talk and write about these cinematic masterpieces, a question often arises: "Do you put movies in quotes?"
+But when we talk and write about these cinematic masterpieces, a question often arises: "Do you put movies in quotes?

 Main Subheading

 Understanding these differences is crucial because consistency matters.
 Whether you're writing a film review, an academic paper, or a casual blog post, adhering to a chosen style guide helps maintain a uniform and professional tone.
-This consistency not only enhances readability but also lends credibility to your writing.
+Consider this: this consistency not only enhances readability but also lends credibility to your writing.
 By learning the nuances of each style guide, you can confidently and accurately cite movie titles, ensuring your work is both polished and precise.

 Comprehensive Overview